By the end of this article, you'll have a Postman collection for either or both OpenApply and ManageBac, allowing you to explore Faria's public APIs.

-- For OA we will use version 3 of the API, which requires a client username and client secret
+- OpenApply version 3 of the API, which requires a client ID and client secret

-- For MB we will use version 2 of the API, which requires just the token
+- ManageBac version 2 of the API, which requires an API key

 Postman is organised with a hierarchy of workspace > collection > endpoint